 Assistance - If your case goes to court, Victim Services will work with the Crown Prosecutor’s office and the police to answer your questions, help prepare you for court and ensure that you are informed about court dates and the results of the proceedings.

-Surrey RCMP Victim Services is available by phone 7 days a week from 6:00 am to 3:00 am including weekends and holidays.
+Surrey RCMP Victim Services is available by phone 7 days a week including weekends and holidays.

 At scene assistance is available seven days a week.
 Victim Service personnel assist victims at the scene of a crime or traumatic event when requested to do so by an attending police officer.